Appendix A — Exercise solutions

 3. (a) We are 95% confident that the population average price per carat of 0.99 carat diamonds is $2 to $23 lower than the population average price per carat of 1 carat diamonds. (b) We are 95% confident that the population average price per carat of 0.99 carat diamonds is $2.91 to $21.10 lower than the population average price per carat of 1 carat diamonds.

-4. The difference is not zero (statistically significant), but there is no evidence that the difference is large (practically significant), because the interval provides values as low as 1 lb.
+4. The difference is not zero (statistically discernible), but there is no evidence that the difference is large (practically important), because the interval provides values as low as 1 lb.

 6. We are 95% confident that the population average price per carat of 0.99 carat diamonds is $2.96 to $22.42 lower than the population average price per carat of 1 carat diamonds.